GitJuski/Configuration-Management/h6-GJ(IN-PROGRESS).md

 - Dependencies/Requirements:

     - Platform -> The packages/tools will be installed on the machine in use.
 A virtual machine is recommended.
 If you want to utilize script.sh, then you should use a Linux machine and preferably a VM.
 To use this on a Windows machine, you need to manually do the installations etc.
-    - Tools to have before -> (Virtualization tools) and On Windows you should have git and salt-minion.
+    - Tools needed before -> (Virtualization tools) and On Windows you should have git and salt-minion.
     - Environment -> local, a vm in the cloud (IaaS).

 - Interesting -> The end result is good for testing and practice.

 - Other notes -> The module doesn't utilize master-slave architecture.
-This applies the module's changes to the machine you are currently working on.
+Instead, it applies changes directly to the machine you are currently working on.

 ## OfficeSetup by Jaakko Sailaranta https://github.com/jakesailaranta/OfficeSetup/

-- Business purpose -> Configures a master-slave architecture between different types of minions with essential and useful tools.
+- Business purpose -> Configures a master-slave architecture among different types of minions with essential and useful tools.
 Development, Media and Webserver.

 - License: